vighnesh153/vighnesh153-monorepo/GUIDE_AND_TRACKER.md

 - Prefetch
   - Add `rel="prefetch"` to any `<a />` links on the page
   - https://docs.astro.build/en/guides/integrations-guide/prefetch/
-- Migrate SPL, React & Typescript playground and Js Canvas illustrations to `vighnesh153.com_astro` and update the links in the `/projects#featured-projects` section
-- update project links on the projects page
 - add code pen link as featured projects
 - https://github.com/astro-community/astro-compress
-- Add IP address of the command executor in the logs
+- Add IP address of the command executor in the adb remote logs
 - Seed data in vighnesh153.com_next13
 - Groups/Permissions
   - When completely banning user, remember to remove their session from users to log them out